Amirsamangh/Amirsamangh/README.md

 <h1>
-  👋 Hi, I'm AmirSaman Gharechahi
+  👋 Hello my friend
 </h1>

 <p>
-  I'm a Front-End web Developer focused on building modern, responsive, and high-performance web applications.
+  I'm Amirsaman.
+A Front-End web Developer focused on building modern, responsive, and high-performance web applications.
 I enjoy working with the latest web technologies and constantly strive to improve my skills and learn new tools.
 </p>

 <h2>